aurovrata/post-my-contact-form-7/README.txt

 7. making custom posts publicly queryable.

 == Changelog ==
+= 3.4.0 =
+* metabox of form fields in custom posts.
+* jquery select2 dropdowns in mapping pages with number of fields > 10.
 = 3.3.3 =
 * bug fix on mapping admin page for different locales.
 = 3.3.2 =